fishjam-dev/fishjam/docs/server_notifications.md

 JSON has been used for a long time in [membrane_rtc_engine](https://github.com/jellyfish-dev/membrane_rtc_engine).

 This solution has several drawbacks:
-* there is no versioning so it’s hard to track which version of ME is used on the server side and which one on the client side
+* there is no versioning so it’s hard to track which version of CM is used on the server side and which one on the client side
 * each client SDK has to implement type definitions, serialization and deserialization on its own.
-Adding new media events requires a lot of the same work in each client library
+Adding new Control Message requires a lot of the same work in each client library
-* introducing changes in already existing ME is error-prone
+* introducing changes in already existing CM is error-prone

-This renders JSON on it's own unsuitable for ME.
+This renders JSON on it's own unsuitable for CM.

 However, there are ways to harness JSON and make it easier to manage - both when it comes to versioning and generating code.